ErikElcsics/Build-Smart-object-detection-YOLO-ask-AI-to-identify-phones-people-book-in-your-images/README.md

 	- "Is there a phone?"
 	- "Do you see a pen?"
 	- "Are there any glasses?"
 	- "Is there a person in the image?"
+        - Also ask for objects that you know are not in the picture

 The app will respond with either a confirmation or a warning based on the detection.